LivInTheLookingGlass/Thue-Morse/README.rst

 Required Dependencies
 ---------------------

 The following are required for some implementations.
-In the case of symengine this is because it is too difficult to implement its features without other libraries.
+In the case of symengine / sympy this is because it is too difficult to implement its features without other libraries.
 For numpy, while it isn't strictly necessary it does significantly speed up vector operations

 - numpy
-- symengine
+- symengine / sympy

 Optional Dependencies
 ---------------------